How the “Notice of Forfeiture” is Published

 When those requirements are met, the Court may find that the United States properly published notice of the forfeiture.

-Direct Service of Personal Notice
+Receiving Direct Service of the Personal Notice of Seizure

 As for direct service of a personal notice, the United States “must send notice of the action and a copy of the complaint to any person who reasonably appears to be a potential claimant . . . by means reasonably calculated to reach the potential claimant.”
 Fed.
 R. Civ.
 P. Supp.
 R. G(4)(b)(i), (iii)(A).